yixinsun1216/crossfit/README.md

-# dml
+# crossfit

-This code implements the Double Machine Learning approach (Chernozhukov et al., 2018) for multiple treatment effects.
+This code implements the Double/Debiased Machine Learning approach (Chernozhukov et al., 2018) to gain better estimates of treatment effects.